-If you are sensitive or consume too much xylitol, you’re likely to experience diarrhea, bloating, gas, or other gastrointestinal side-effects.
+If you’re sensitive or consume too much xylitol, you’re likely to experience diarrhea, bloating, gas, or other gastrointestinal side effects.

-Most countries consider limited quantities of xylitol safe during pregnancy, but talk to your doctor before adding it to your diet[*].
+Most countries consider limited quantities of xylitol safe during pregnancy, but you should talk to your doctor before adding it to your diet[*].

 While xylitol has minimal direct effects on your body weight and blood sugar levels, there are other, better sugar alternatives.

 Small amounts of xylitol in chewing gum or toothpaste are fine — and may even contribute to better oral health.
-But stevia and monk-fruit are better natural sweeteners for use in recipes.
-Unlike xylitol, they don’t have unknown health effects, and can even offer some health benefits.
+But stevia and monk fruit sweeteners are better natural sugar alternatives for use in recipes.
+Unlike xylitol, they don’t have unknown health effects and can even offer some health benefits.